-Does working as part of the booming property market appeal to you?
+Does working as part of the property market appeal to you?
 Train (or re-train) as a Conveyancer and take advantage of the many new professional opportunities in this area.
 Studying Macquarie Law School’s Conveyancing Law & Practice course, supported by the Australian Institute of Conveyancers (AIC) and endorsed by the NSW Office of Fair Trading, will enable you eligibility for entry into this esteemed profession.

 You’ll be supported, engaged and challenged throughout your study by experienced Law School teachers with industry experience, and your connection to the University is only an email or a phone call away.
 All Macquarie Conveyancing Law & Practice students are also eligible for AIC membership, which is free.
 It’s a great way to get involved and find the information needed to further a career in conveyancing.

-Balance your other commitments with your study by enrolling at your own pace in 8 online units which cover a comprehensive 68 areas of study, and take advantage of the blended delivery mode by interacting with your fellow students and tutors at the on-campus weekend sessions (with free parking).
+Balance your other commitments with your study by enrolling in 8 online units which cover a comprehensive 68 areas of study, and take advantage of the blended delivery mode by interacting with your fellow students and tutors at the on-campus weekend sessions.

 The prospect of expanding your knowledge or career change is closer than you think…and all you need to enrol is access to a computer…we’ll take care of the rest.

 Macquarie Conveyancing Law and Practice

-Macquarie Law School have been at the forefront of conveyancing education since the first course was offered in 1994.
+Macquarie Law School has been at the forefront of conveyancing education since the course was first offered in 1994.

 The Conveyancing - Law and Practice course is a distance education course which provides a thorough grounding in the law and practice of conveyancing through a rigorous examination of relevant legal and practical skills.